Private, In-Home Tutoring in Griffin, Georgia

-SchoolTutoring Academy’s tutoring programs for Griffin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Griffin, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Griffin County Spalding School System prepares Griffin students for what they need to know and be able to do for academic and future success.
 Elementary, middle and high schools follow the Georgia Performance Common Core State Standards.
 English Language Arts standards are taught in grades K-12, Mathematics are followed in grades K-9 and students in grades 6-12 include CCGPS literacy in the subjects of science, history and social studies and the technical subjects.